dylmwrig/CSCI-45000-Final-Budget-Planner/README.md

 To run this app on the web, visit this [link](https://budgetplannerv1.herokuapp.com/).

+Final project for CSCI-450, Principles of Software Engineering.
+Over the course of a month we created a self contained budgeting app with close attention to design paradigms like the waterfall method, use case diagrams, and use of automated testing software.

 To run this application on your local machine, you must install node package module (npm).
 Use the this [link](https://www.npmjs.com/get-npm) to download/install.

 Make sure you have npm by typing the following into the command line: